Elixir of life: Europe

 In European alchemical tradition, the elixir of life is closely related to the creation of the philosopher's stone.
 According to legend, certain alchemists have gained a reputation as creators of the elixir.
 These include Nicolas Flamel and St. Germain.
 A work by Michael Scot speaks of gold as an elixir of life.

 Japan

-In the 8th century AD Man'yōshū, 'waters of rejuvenation' (変若水, ochimizu) are said to be in the possession of the moon god Tsukuyomi.
-Similarities have been noted with a folktale from the Ryukyu Islands, in which the moon god decides to give man the water of life (sïlimizï), and serpents the water of death (sïnimizï).
+In the Nara period (8th century) Man'yōshū, 'waters of rejuvenation' (変若水, wotimidu) are said to be in the possession of the lunar deity Tsukuyomi-no-Mikoto.
+These are also mentioned in the influential Heian period narrative The Tale of the Bamboo Cutter, which describes them as originating in the moon.
+Similarities have been noted with a folktale from the Ryukyu Islands, in which the moon god decides to give humanity the water of life (変若水), and serpents the water of death (死水, sïnimizï)).
 However, the person entrusted with carrying the pails down to Earth gets tired and takes a break, and a serpent bathes in the water of life, rendering it unusable.
-This is said to be why serpents can rejuvenate themselves each year by shedding their skin while men are doomed to die.
+This is said to be why serpents can rejuvenate themselves each year by shedding their skin, while humans are doomed to die.